Bigdata-AI-Minor/Flask_app/README.md

 # Flask_app
 This is a proof of contest application for litter detection that is coupled to the 'Stadjutters' program.
-This repo contains the material prediction of litter pictures in jpg or png format.
+This repo contains the backend and material prediction of litter pictures in jpg or png format.
+This repository only contain the backend system of the proof of concept application.
+The prediction is also done as a service with the detection functioned usd from the YOLOv5 algorithm.
+So only pytorch model will work with this.

-The platform of this repo is created in a Linux environment with pip and python3.9 version installed.
-Below are the commands for installing the dependencies and virtual environment with the database.
-There will be a test user with the username and password 'test' for testing purposes if your are making a migration.
-The model for prediction is not delivered with this repository and it is advised to use a YOLOv5 model with it.

 for prediction you need to place the pytorch model in the torch folder with the name model.pt:
 ```sh